aiming-lab/ReAgent-V/README.md

 * ❗ If this importance score falls **below a threshold** (e.g., `< 5 out of 10`), the sample is considered **difficult**, meaning the model struggled with initial reasoning and likely required further refinement.
 * 🔁 These low-score samples are then routed through **multi-perspective reflection** (conservative, neutral, aggressive), generating updated descriptions with enhanced logical and factual quality.
 * 📥 The resulting **(video, revised text)** samples are labeled as **reflection-worthy** and collected as **valuable candidates** for GRPO training.

-> 🧠 **Key distinction**: the *importance score* here is not the multi-dimensional reward used in DPO-style reflection evaluation—it is a scalar difficulty indicator produced *before* reflection, during the initial reasoning phase.

-> 🌀 ReAgent-V thus transforms routine inference into **dynamic, value-aware data curation**, filtering samples not by correctness but by **how much they challenge the model**, which is vital for preference-based training in GRPO.

 #### ⚖️ For **DPO (Direct Preference Optimization)**